 When my wife and I applied for a marriage license, at the Quezon City Hall four years ago, she was well into her pregnancy with our daughter (yep, such things do happen!) and the heat of the early days of summer was already punishing, so the legwork had to be done by me alone.
 We were not gonna take any chances, were we?
 So, given that I did it by myself with relative ease, I’m sure you’ll breeze through the process with the help of your SO.

 What you need for a marriage license in the Philippines

 Documentary to Submit

-Now, as for the requirements for a marriage license application in the Philippines, first, you must prepare a number of documents proving your identity, age and that your parents or guardians approve of the marriage, among other claims.
+Now, as for the requirements for getting a marriage license in the Philippines, first, you must prepare a number of documents proving your identity, age and that your parents or guardians approve of the marriage, among other claims.
 Having each and everyone of these when you file your application will ensure that no time and energy is wasted.
 The documents are as follows:

 1. Certified true copy of your and your SO’s NSO birth certificates

 You need to submit the original documents as well as two photocopies of each.